How to make a Unsalted Sea Pottery Garden Charm

 - Driftwood or a branch

-- Tip: Use your carrying case while collecting item
+- Tip: Use your carrying case while collecting items

 (Please remember it is illegal to pick wild flowers in State Parks and National Parks or Lands)